 Growing Mushrooms on Logs

-There are many mushroom varieties that grow on logs - Shiitake, Oyster, Lion's Mane, Comb Tooth, Reishi, Olive Oysterling, Nameko and Chestnut.
+There are many mushroom varieties that grow on logs - Shiitake, Oyster, Lion's Mane, Comb Tooth, Reishi, Olive Oysterling, Nameko, Chestnut, and Turkey Tail.
 Cultivating mushrooms on natural logs is a wonderful long-term method for mushroom production.
 A prime Shiitake log can fruit for 8 years or longer!

 Important: Not all trees make good mushroom logs.
 As a general rule, hardwoods are ideal.
 Different tree species are better for certain mushrooms than others and there are a few recommendations for selecting ideal logs.
 See the chart below for information on which tree types to use for mushroom cultivation: